 Although different types of press brake vary in characteristics, the main difference consists in the power running the machine.

 Mechanical press brake:

-The main parts of the mechanical press brakes include workbench, ram, electric motor, flywheel, clutch and brakes.
+The main parts of mechanical press brakes include a workbench, ram, electric motor, flywheel, clutch, and brakes.

-Furthermore, the flywheel is connected to the gear shaft through the clutch and then to keep the motion of the ram.
+The flywheel is driven by an electric motor.
+It is connected to the gear shaft through the clutch to maintain the motion of the ram.

 The brakes stop the movement of the gear shaft as soon as the drive shaft is disconnected from the flywheel.

 Mechanical press brakes are relatively simple in components, so they are relatively easy to handle in maintenance and operation.